 Understanding what to wear will greatly impact your experience in Morocco because it affects how Moroccans may treat you.
 This guide will help a traveler decide what to wear and how to dress during his or her time in Morocco.

-Morocco is a conservative nation with 99% of its population identifying as Muslims.
+Morocco dress code is not strict, but the country is a conservative nation with 99% of its population identifying as Muslims.
 Therefore, the first rule to dressing in Morocco is to respect Islam’s emphasis on modesty.
 Clothes and accessories are not meant to attract attention or excessively reveal the body.
 Women should ensure that their clothes do not expose the décolletage, shoulders, or thighs.
 This same principal applies to menswear.

 Furthermore, because of Islam’s emphasis on modesty, brand names are not often seen on Moroccan streets.
 Most households tend to live prudently, and value giving to the community over materialism.
 So unless you want to attract attention, it’s best to limit the display of ostentatious jewelry, luxury handbags, and high-end electronics.